skellis46/slipbox/conversational expectations.md

 ---

-The British language philosopher and theorst describes our our conversational expectations via four maxims:
+The British language philosopher and theorist Paul Grice describes our conversational expectations via four maxims:

 >Maxim of Quality—we expect the truth.